muazamkamal/trello-burndown/README.md

 # trello-burndown

 [![Go Report Card](https://goreportcard.com/badge/github.com/mtricht/trello-burndown)](https://goreportcard.com/report/github.com/mtricht/trello-burndown)

 An easy to use SCRUM burndown chart for Trello boards.

+## DISCLAIMER

+This is a modified, forked version.
+It can now generates burnup chart as well.
+Also has been modified, by the help of the [owner](https://github.com/mtricht/), to compile using Go 1.15.
 ### Getting started
 Get quickly up and runnning with the [docker image](#docker-setup--running) or [binary](#binary-setup--running).